idans5/Othello/README.md

-# Othello - Othello game in C# with UI
+# Othello -
+A Facebook application built using Facebook API, six design patterns, Multi threads and data-binding.